mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 On the other hand, if you're completely transparent about the sale to your team, you take on a huge amount of risk.
 Members of the team might threaten to leave and put the sale in jeopardy unless you offer them bonuses or promotions.
 Or they might worry about the sale or lose motivation and their job performance might tank.

-In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale against me, but I also find that people to unexpected things when relationships end, so I did worry about that risk.
+In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale against me, but people do weird things when they know a relationship is about to end.

-In the end, I decided to tell the team as soon as I signed the agreement with the broker, but I ended up regretting it slightly.
-Nothing catastrophic happened, but there were things about the team knowing that made work more difficult.
+In the end, I decided to tell the team as soon as I signed the broker agreement, but I ended up regretting it slightly.
+Nothing catastrophic happened, but announcing the sale made certain parts of managing the team more difficult.
+I'm being intentionally vague on this point to protect the team's privacy.

-I had reasoned that I owed it to the team to tell them because I would want to know if I were in their position.
-The thing I didn't realize at the time was that we had very different levels of risk.

-Be more transparent from the start of the company to the team that an acquisition is possible and defer the actual acquisition announcement until it's close to closing.
+What I didn't realize until we were in it was that the team and I faced different levels of risk.
+To the team, an acquisition meant the potential for the new owner to fire them or change their role in a way that makes them want to leave voluntarily.
+And job changes are stressful, but everyone worked part-time for hourly pay.
+Nobody was about to take out a mortgage on a new home with the expectation that they'd be working at TinyPilot for the next 20 years.

+But if an employee wanted to interfere with the sale, that could mean scaring away a buyer and losing $50-100k off the valuation.
+Or worse, they could delay the sale and leave me in a position where I'm managing the company, trying to prepare it for sale, and [caring for a newborn](/i-sold-tinypilot/#whats-next) all at the same time.

+I didn't want a bad outcome for anyone, but the worst case for me was significantly worse than the worst case for the team.

+If I do this again, I'd wait to tell my team about the sale until it's a done deal, but I'd also disclose early on in working together that an acquisition is always a possibility.
+They won't necessarily have advanced notice, but I will be looking for a buyer that aligns with their interests, as I did with TinyPilot.

+I don't think this strategy is ideal or fair to everyone, but it's the best of a lot of bad options.

 ### Don't catastrophize every setback